MrAfitol/Lobby/README.md

 # What items will be given when spawning a player in the lobby?
 (Leave blank to keep inventory empty)
 lobby_inventory:
 - Coin
 # In what locations can people spawn?
-(If it is less than 1, a random one will be selected)
+(If this parameter is empty, one of the custom locations (or custom room locations) will be selected)
 lobby_location:
 - Tower_1
 - Tower_2